Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 The G-disengage feature is
 inoperative outside the ±70° limits of the autopilot.

-> 🔴 The G switch does not disengage the autopilot
+> 🔴 WARNING: The G switch does not disengage the autopilot
 > under conditions of low airspeed or heavy gross
 > weight before the aircraft stalls.
 If the autopilot
 > remains engaged during a stall, the autopilot